Admin UI

 replay route mutates state, so it runs behind the same admin gate as every

-other surface and carries a CSRF token — there is no unauthenticated way to
+other route and carries a CSRF token — there is no unauthenticated way to

 re-fire jobs.